nawabahmadreshi/documentation/pages/third-party-integrations/appboy.md

 Now that your Branch account is configured to send data to Appboy, we'll tell you the best strategy to test.

-1. Grab a Branch link from your dashboard, paste it in mobile safari, and hit go.
+1. Grab a Branch link from your dashboard, paste it in mobile Safari, and hit go.
 1. Once the click is registered, run (Command+R) your application.
 This will allow Branch's SDK to match the "link-click" from earlier and confirm a Branch install just occurred (instead of another type of install).
 1. Navigate back to the Webhooks section of the Branch dashboard and click the Appboy webhook you're testing.
 If it worked, you'll notice a successful webhook sent, with a response code of `200`.
 Appboy's dashboard will indicate a Branch install hit their servers with a green button and a timestamp of the last successful install.